agentbellnorm/RouteFinder/README.md

 RouteFinder
 ===========

 An application that uses Dijksta's Algorithm to find the shortest paths in XML graphs.
-The intended field of application is to calculate travel time between cities.
+The intended scope of use is to calculate travel time between cities.
 The repo contains an executeable version of the application and two example graphs represented both graphically and in XML.
 Further, and maybe moreinterestingly, the repo holds the source code of the application.